Locate a grave MUSEUM OF THE FALLEN

 1978 CE 2001 CE

-The vinyl-sized optical disc that gave cinephiles the best home picture for years and never reached the masses.
+Launched in 1978 as DiscoVision, the vinyl-sized optical disc gave cinephiles the best home picture for two decades but never topped 2% of U.S. households before the DVD buried it.

 Born